abhimanoj/101-Days-Of-MLCode/numpy_py/README.rst

    <http://en.wikipedia.org/wiki/Cellular_automaton>`_ entry on Cellular
    Automaton.

-The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
-It is the best-known example of a cellular automaton.
-The "game" is actually a zero-player game, meaning that its evolution is determined by its initial state, needing no input from human players.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead.
 Every cell interacts with its eight neighbours, which are the cells that